• REU 2024

 Overview

-Available project areas span the field of physics including atomic physics, astrophysics, condensed matter, quantum materials, physics of living systems (biophysics), non-linear physics, and soft matter physics.
+Available project areas span the field of physics including atomic physics, astrophysics, condensed matter, quantum materials, physics of living systems (biophysics), non-linear physics, soft matter physics / active matter, and AI in particle physics.
 Click here to learn more about our Research Areas.

 Details